 The Charles Bridge is one of the best photo spots in Prague and I was so happy I made the decision to visit The Charles Bridge early in the morning!

 ‘Time you enjoy wasting is not wasted time’ – One of my favourite John Lennon quotes, being the queen of procrastination myself.
 John Lennon sure made his mark on the citizens of Prague.
 Inspired by Lennon’s views on peace, citizens came together to write positive messages during the oppressive Communist era that banned free speech.
 Today, this tiny wall provides a colourful background for tourist photos and, the occasional inspirational quote and drawings of Lennon can still be seen among the more general street art tagging.

-The wall is located very close to a the Mala Strana side of The Charles Bridge.
-It’s much tinier than it looks on social media, therefore similarly to the bridge, this is another hotspot to try and get to early.
+The wall is located very close to the Mala Strana side of The Charles Bridge.
+It’s much tinier than it looks on social media, therefore similarly to the bridge, this is another photo spot in Prague to try and get to early.

 As the largest ancient castle in the world, Prague Castle is a wonder to see and is also home to the Czech President.

-You may also be lucky enough to witness the changing of the guard, which is a great introduction before exploring the castle grounds.
+You may also be lucky enough to witness the changing of the guard at Prague Castle, which is a great introduction before exploring the castle grounds.

 You can choose to simply buy tickets or have a guided tour to see the castle, St. Vitus Cathedral, the Golden Lane (former servants quarters, a street lined with coloured houses) as well as, see the tower that used to be used to house the city’s prisoners.
 If you’re lucky you may even find the secret room used to house the Crown Jewels of Bohemia.